How to Build a House Extension

 You may be able to build your extension without applying to your local planning authority for planning permission.

 Currently, homeowners are allowed to build a single-storey extension to the rear wall and the sides of their property under permitted development rules.
-The rule is that your new extension should not have a negative effect on your neighbours or the local environment.

 Permitted development rights allow you to build out four metres from the rear wall of your existing property if you have a detached house and three metres in a semi or terraced house.